cbcrg/tcoffee/docs/tcoffee_manual.rst

 .. danger:: After the flag **-other_pg**, the common T-Coffee flags are not recognized anymore; it is like if you were using a different program.

+.. tip:: When using T-Coffee seq_reformat, command line may become quite long...a practical way to handle this is to create in your .bashrc an alias to call directly seq_format.
+For example, write in your .bashrc: **alias reformat='t_coffee -other_pg seq_reformat'**.
+You can now call seq_reformat by tiping **reformat**.

 Modification options
 --------------------
 In order to perform different modifications on your data (residues/sequences/columns...), the seq_reformat utility has to be followed by the flag **-action** (within the seq_reformat tool) and one or several modifiers listed here (this list is not exhaustive):